Design aerostatic bearing rotor systems with evidence-gated decisions.

 • Requirements → decision gates (what passes / what fails and why)

-• Validation handoff (Adams / SolidWorks comparison path)
+• Validation handoff (open registry evidence + CAE comparison path)

 • Manufacturing pack (export‑ready reports & drawings as the roadmap)